satomm1/Robot/CAD/README.md

 # CAD

 This directory contains the CAD files for the mobile robot.
-The components for all parts are modeled with SolidWorks and are available in the `mechanical` zip file.
-First, unzip the `mechanical` zip file before proceeding.
+The components for all parts are modeled with Autodesk Inventor and are available in the `Inventor` directory.
+An older version of the mobile robot design in SolidWorks is available in the `mechanical` zip file.

 The remainder of this README provides instructions for creating the mechanical form of the mobile robot for the approximately 1 meter tall robot: